How do you calculate the alternative minimum tax?

 The alternative minimum tax (AMT) system is complicated.
 It requires you first to compute your tax liability as you normally would by completing your IRS Form 1040 tax return.
 Then you separately recompute your taxes under the AMT system by following its special rules.
-(See IRS Form 6251, Alternative Minimum Tax (Individuals), and its line-by-line instructions.)
 For each year, you are required to pay either your regular-tax liability or your AMT liability (whichever is greater).

 The AMT Calculation

-Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments and applies tax items called AMT preferences.
+Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments, such as the spread at ISO exercise, and applies tax items called AMT preferences.
 These are tax items that usually receive special treatment under the regular, non-AMT income tax rules.
 The resulting amount is your "alternative minimum taxable income" (AMTI).
 The standard deduction on Form 1040, if taken in lieu of itemizing, is not part of the AMTI calculation (you get a different AMTI exemption instead, as explained below).

 Example: You have 1,000 ISOs with an exercise price of $10.
 You exercise and hold them when the market price is $50.
 You then hold the ISO stock through the calendar year of exercise.
 This results in an AMT adjustment of $40,000 ($40 spread x 1,000 options) that is part of your AMTI on Line 2i of Form 6251.

 After AMTI is determined, it is reduced by an exemption amount.
 This AMT income exemption replaces the personal exemption and standard deduction from the regular-tax system.
 The AMTI exemption amount is phased out for high-income individuals by 25 cents for every dollar of AMTI over specified thresholds.
-The TCJA substantially increased these thresholds.
+The Tax Cuts & Jobs Act ("tax reform") substantially increased these thresholds.
 The net amount of AMTI is multiplied by your AMT rate of 26% or 28% to obtain the amount of AMT you owe.

 26% to 28%